 An Important Note…

-This is security by obscurity.
+Using groups is security by obscurity.
 You are simply preventing the link from being displayed to certain users.
 You still need to ensure you are properly securing your sites as Masthead is not doing this for you.
 A user with the direct link will still be able to access the resource.

 Also note that you cannot security trim to a specific user in Masthead.
 When selecting who can view links, it must be linked to an Azure AD group.